If you hate booties, why not give ’em another try? Photo: Dylan Heyden

 Style: Internal split toe (5mm also available in round toe)

-For those who are worried the Patagonia booties will be too tight on their feet, I present the Rip Curl Flashbomb Booties.
+For those who are worried the Patagonia booties will be too tight on their feet, we present the Rip Curl Flashbomb Booties.
 They’re a similar sock-like style to the Patagonia R3s, with an arch strap to prevent heel lift, and a slightly roomier fit.
 The Flashbomb lining is super cozy and dries fast – great for preventing bootie-funk – and the ankle strap is a useful feature for keeping your boots from filling with water.
-Similar to the Patagonia R3s, they have a low-volume, high-performance fit, albeit with a lot less squeeze, so I could see them being a great choice for wider feet.
+Similar to the Patagonia R3s, they have a low-volume, high-performance fit, albeit with a lot less squeeze, so we could see them being a great choice for wider feet.
 The sole of the bootie is nice and thin, allowing for great board feel.

 Flashbomb 3mm: